Easy Homemade Salsa Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-overhead view of the ingredients in this homemade salsa recipe
+overhead view of the labeled ingredients in this homemade salsa recipe like diced tomatoes, lime juice, cilantro, onion and spices

 • Ground Cumin.
 Ground cumin is an essential spice for homemade salsa!
 Another pantry staple I recommend always having on hand.

 • Granulated Sugar.
 Sugar is optional but just a small amount really brings out the flavor of the tomatoes.
-You can substitute brown sugar, coconut sugar, or honey for the sugar.
+You can substitute brown sugar, coconut sugar, or honey.

-If you like a spicer salsa here are some additions to kick up the heat:
+If you like a spicier salsa here are some additions to kick up the heat:

-• Add some hot peppers to taste: jalapeño, habanero, etc.
+• Hot peppers to taste: jalapeño, habanero, etc.

-• 1-2 TBS of your favorite hot sauce
+• 1-2 Tablespoons of your favorite hot sauce

 Like I said before, this homemade salsa recipe is so easy to make.
 I only have a few tips about the method and possible ways to spice it up!
 But it’s a very straightforward, easy salsa recipe!
 See below for a quick video, or in the recipe card for my full tutorial with cute little helpers!